 Just decades after non-Native explorers and fur trappers began infiltrating the Oregon Country in the early 1800s, tens of thousands of emigrants traveled west from Missouri in long, arduous wagon trains.
 The trail split at one point, going north to farmland in Oregon and south to goldfields in California.
 According to legend, a depiction of a pile of gold sat under the arrow pointing south, and Oregon was written on the one pointing north.
 Those who could read went to Oregon.
 Aside from the insult to Californians, the old tale identifies Oregonians as intellectual people who seek personal fulfillment before material wealth.
 Many of those pioneers sought the freedom to create their own self-sustained society, and Oregon had the climate and landscape to support their dreams.

 Almost a century later, after the homesteads had long been claimed, cities were well established, and resource-extraction industries had taken hold of the region’s economy, pacifists who refused military service during World War II created an art school within their Civilian Public Service work camp along the coast between Waldport and Yachats.
+Explore the locations of the camps here.
 They dreamed “vaguely of sticking together after the war,” according to book-printer Adrian Wilson.
 “What a community center I visualize,” he wrote home to his parents.
 “We would earn money from the press and more from crafts—myrtle-wood, etc.” When the war ended and they were freed from the camp, Wilson and several other artists settled in San Francisco, where they helped build a community of artistic resistance to mainstream culture that would support the radical writers who came to symbolize the Beat generation.

 Like the hippies of later decades, the Beats railed against the “straight” elements of society.
 With the opening line to his poem “Howl,” Allen Ginsberg cut against the national post-war narrative of affluence and security.
 He wrote, “I saw the best minds of my generation destroyed by madness.”
 In his 1958 novel The Dharma Bums, Jack Kerouac included a thinly-disguised description of ”Howl’s” October 1955 reading at San Francisco’s Six Gallery, where listeners (including Kerouac, who had taken up a collection to purchase jugs of cheap wine) wildly applauded the reading.
 “By eleven o’clock when AlvahGoldbook was … wailing his poem ‘Wail’ drunk with arms outspread everybody was yelling ‘Go!
 Go!
 Go!’ (like a jam session).”
 Just a few months after that first performance, Ginsberg joined fellow radical poet Gary Snyder for a reading at Snyder’s alma mater, Reed College in Portland.
+Click here to listen to a recording of the performance, the earliest recording of Howl in existence.

 The Music Scene, Coffeehouses and the Birth of the Oregon Country Fair